mst-rajatmishra/Transpose-File/README.md

 # Transpose-File

-Given a text file file.txt, transpose its content.
+Given a text file `file.txt`, transpose its content.

-You may assume that each row has the same number of columns, and each field is separated by the ' ' character.
+You may assume that each row has the same number of columns, and each field is separated by the `' '` character.

 Example:
 ```